MicroOps-cn/data_exporter/README-en.md

 datasource:
   - type: "file"
     name: <string> # datasource name
-    max_content_length: <int> # The maximum read length, in bytes, defaults: 102400000
+    max_content_length: <int> # The maximum read length, in bytes, When the value of "read_mode" is stream, it defaults to 0 (unlimited),otherwise the default value is 102400000
+    line_max_content_length: <int> # The maximum read length per line,in bytes,0 means unlimited, defaults: 102400000

     relabel_configs: [ <relabel_config>, ... ] # reference: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config
     timeout: <duration>  # The default is "30s", which cannot be less than "1ms", reference: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#duration
-    read_mode: <string> # read mode, The value can be: "stream-line" or "full-text", defaults: "full-text"
+    read_mode: <string> # read mode, The value can be: "stream","line" or "full", defaults: "full"
     url: "../examples/weather.xml"
+    line_separator: [<string>,...] # The value can be string、[string,...], Line separator, default: "\n"
+    end_of: # Message end flag.
+When this flag is read, it will stop reading and close the connection.
+The message is line buffered, so The end_of value of cannot be multiple rows.
 ```

 #### http